-Does the course already exist in the course inventory?
-If not, do we need to propose a special topics course?
+Does the course already exist in the course inventory for school year 20-21?
+If not, do we want to propose a special topics course?

 Who will be teaching the course, and are they fully hired and credentialed?